Sanjeev-Kumar78/Object-Detection/README.md

 ## Introduction
-Object Detection Model Using YOLOv10 for detecting objects in images.
+Object Detection Model Using YOLO for detecting objects in images.

 * Model Variants:
-  - YOLOv10-N: Nano version for extremely resource-constrained environments.
+  - YOLOv-N: Nano version for extremely resource-constrained environments.
-  - YOLOv10-S: Small version balancing speed and accuracy.
+  - YOLOv-S: Small version balancing speed and accuracy.
-  - YOLOv10-M: Medium version for general-purpose use.
+  - YOLOv-M: Medium version for general-purpose use.
-  - YOLOv10-B: Balanced version with increased width for higher accuracy.
+  - YOLOv-B: Balanced version with increased width for higher accuracy.
-  - YOLOv10-L: Large version for higher accuracy at the cost of increased computational resources.
+  - YOLOv-L: Large version for higher accuracy at the cost of increased computational resources.
-  - YOLOv10-X: Extra-large version for maximum accuracy and performance.
+  - YOLOv-X: Extra-large version for maximum accuracy and performance.

 ### Demonstration Video